nerd-coder/svelte-zod-form/README.md

 } = form.stores
 ```

-Fianlly, use it in html
+Finally, use it in html

 ```svelte
 <form on:submit|preventDefault={form.triggerSubmit}>